seven1m/sooner.io/README.md

 # Boomer Sooner

-Boomer Sooner is the distributed workflow processing engine and web-based management app built on Node.js and Hook.io, brought to you from the <a href="http://en.wikipedia.org/wiki/Oklahoma">Sooner State</a>.
+Boomer Sooner is the distributed job processing engine and web-based management app built on Node.js and Hook.io, brought to you from the <a href="http://en.wikipedia.org/wiki/Oklahoma">Sooner State</a>.

 Workflows are written in CoffeeScript via the web interface.